 During a contraction, the blood and oxygen supply to your baby drops for a short time.
 This is not a problem for most babies.
 But the heart rate of some babies gets slower.
 This change in heart rate can be seen on the external fetal monitor.

 For this test, you are given the hormone oxytocin.
 This hormone causes uterine contractions.
 You may also massage your nipples.
 This tells your body to release oxytocin.
 During this test, your baby's heart rate may slow down (decelerate) in a certain pattern after a contraction instead of speeding up (accelerating).
 This means your baby may have problems with the stress of normal labor.

 A contraction stress test is usually done if you have an abnormal nonstress test or biophysical profile.
 A biophysical profile uses ultrasound during a nonstress test to measure a series of physical traits of your baby.
 You may have more than one contraction stress test while you are pregnant.

 Some doctors may do a biophysical profile or a Doppler ultrasound test instead of a contraction stress test.

 Why It Is Done

-A contraction stress test is done to check:
+A contraction stress test is done to:

-A contraction stress test may be done when results from a nonstress test or a biophysical profile are not in the normal range.
+This test may be done when results from a nonstress test or a biophysical profile are not in the normal range.